vtexdocs/help-center-content/docs/faq/en/why-has-my-order-not-been-imported-from-b2w.md

 ---
-title: Why has my order not been imported from B2W?
+title: 'Why has my order not been imported from B2W?'
 id: frequentlyAskedQuestions_6657
 status: DRAFT
 createdAt: 2017-04-27T22:22:21.393Z